Bug #5297

 We thought this is fully fixed now

-Updated by Boris Basic over 2 years ago
+Updated by Boris Basic about 6 years ago

 Yes, I also restarted the whole system, same issue each time.
 The only solution was to disabled the failing command.

-Updated by Marcin Kuzminski [CTO] over 2 years ago
+Updated by Marcin Kuzminski [CTO] about 6 years ago

 Would it be possible to have a remote session with your system so someone from our team can look at this?

-Updated by Boris Basic over 2 years ago
+Updated by Boris Basic about 6 years ago

 Of course, I'll give you access tomorrow if you are available.

-Updated by Marcin Kuzminski [CTO] over 2 years ago
+Updated by Marcin Kuzminski [CTO] about 6 years ago

 That's great we'll poke around, hopefully, we can find some better solution.
 You can write to support@rhodecode.com with credentials, as those are private tickets that we can only see.